Trump to invoke executive privilege in Jan.6 House inquiry - ExBulletin

 Trump to invoke executive privilege in Jan.6 House inquiry

-WASHINGTON (AP) Donald Trump intends to assert executive privilege in a congressional inquiry into the Jan.6 insurgency on Capitol Hill, a move that could prevent the testimony of former aides, according to a letter sent by lawyers of the former president.
+WASHINGTON Donald Trump intends to assert executive privilege in a congressional probe into the Jan.6 insurgency on Capitol Hill, a move that could prevent the testimony of former aides, a letter on behalf of the former president says .

 The letter was addressed to at least some witnesses who were subpoenaed by the House committee and it is clear that Trump is considering invoking privileges designed to protect presidential communications from sharing with Congress.
-The substance of the letter was described Thursday by a person who saw it and spoke on condition of anonymity to The Associated Press because the letter was not yet public.
+The substance of a Trump attorney’s letter was described Thursday by a familiar person who spoke on condition of anonymity to The Associated Press because the letter was not yet public.

 Trump spokespersons did not immediately return messages seeking comment.
 Trump said in a statement last month that he would fight subpoenas on the basis of executive privilege and other grounds, for the good of our country.

-The move sets the stage for a likely clash with House Democrats who are investigating the roles of Trump and his allies in the run-up to the riot, when thousands of Trump supporters stormed onto Capitol Hill as the Congress certified the results of the presidential election won by Democrat Joe Biden.
-The committee is quickly issuing subpoenas to people who are either tied to Trump or helped plan the massive January 6 morning rally in which he told his supporters to fight like hell.
+The move sets the stage for a likely clash with House Democrats who are investigating the roles of Trump and his allies in the run-up to the riot, when a large crowd of Trump supporters burst into the then Capitol. that Congress certified the results of the presidential election won by Democrat Joe Biden.
+The committee is quickly issuing subpoenas to people who are either tied to Trump or who helped plan the massive January 6 morning rally in which he told his supporters to fight like hell. “

 The committee, which was formed over the summer, issued subpoenas last month to Mark Meadows, Trump’s former chief of staff; Dan Scavino, the former deputy chief of staff for communications; Kashyap Patel, a former Defense Ministry official; and Steve Bannon, a former Trump adviser.
-It was not immediately clear how these witnesses would react to Trump’s decision to invoke executive privilege or what consequences they might face if they refused to cooperate.
+It was not immediately clear how these witnesses would react to Trump’s action or what consequences they might face if they refused to cooperate.

 Patel said in a statement that he would continue to tell the American people the truth about January 6.
 He did not say whether he would comply.